COST: $35.00 per session

 Publishing Polish: Queries, Synopses, Shiny First Pages

 What you should have with you: Your own copy of your pitch, query, and synopsis – either paper or on your laptop – writer’s choice.
+A copy of the materials from the rest of your group, so you can follow along with mentor feedback.

 Magic Systems and World Building